 The Power of Digital Twins: A Podcast with ThoughtWire’s Stephen Owens

-In this edition of the Early Adopter Research’s Designing Enterprise Platforms Podcast, Dan Woods, principle analyst of Early Adopter Research spoke with Stephen Owens, the CTO of ThoughtWire.
-They discussed ThoughtWire’s platform for creating interesting applications based on sensor data, digital twins, and various types of automaton and analysis.
+In this edition of the Early Adopter Research’s Designing Enterprise Platforms Podcast, Dan Woods, principal analyst of Early Adopter Research spoke with Stephen Owens, the CTO of ThoughtWire.
+They discussed ThoughtWire’s platform for creating interesting applications based on sensor data, digital twins, and various types of automation and analysis.

 Their conversation covered: